Emirates Introduces White Glove Service In First Class (Literally)

 The only time I’ve ever had white glove service on an airline was when I flew Etihad’s The Residence on the A380, back when the airline still had butler service for this product.

-This is only one of several service changes in Emirates first class in recent days and weeks.
-Emirates has also updated its caviar presentation, as it now comes presented in a silver container (don’t worry, caviar is still unlimited!).
+This is only one of several service changes in Emirates first class in recent weeks.
+Emirates has also updated its caviar presentation, as it now comes presented in silver Emirates engraved bowls, designed by Robert Welch (don’t worry, caviar is still unlimited!).

 Emirates has an obsessive attention to detail